-COVID-19 has completely changed how we interact with one another, and the ways that digital marketers deliver content has evolved.
-Just as remote working skyrocketed and became commonplace, so too has the rise of virtual events, seminars, and meetings.
-Marketers will need to adapt their communication efforts and promotional tactics to engage with their audiences.
+COVID-19 has completely changed how we interact with one another.
+The ways that digital marketers deliver content have needed to evolve alongside that.
+Virtual events, seminars, and meetings are now the new normal.
+Marketers will need to adapt their communications and promotions to engage their audiences.

 3. Brands that are inclusive

 The brands that customers support have become more reflective of their personal beliefs.
 Businesses need to evolve alongside consumer attitudes.

 Consumers are factoring in a business’s inclusivity and social philosophy before purchasing more often.
 This is especially true for Gen Z and the future Generation Alpha.
 This trend is only heightened by political and social issues.

 Brands with transparent communication and embrace social causes have an advantage.
 Why?